ArtemKosiakevych/ignite-boilerplate-kos/boilerplate/README.md

 * `ignite g component --folder path` - An alternative to `ignite g component path/index`
 * `ignite g component --folder path new ` - An alternative to `ignite g component relativePath/New`

+### Redux, Sagas

+Contains a preconfigured Redux and Redux-Sagas setup.
+Review each file carefully to see how Redux interacts with your application.

+Here again we have generators to help you out.
+You just have to use one of the following:

+* `ignite g redux Amazing` - Will generate and link the redux for `Amazing`.
+* `ignite g saga Amazing` - The same as above, but for the Sagas

 ## :no_entry_sign: Standard Compliant

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)